 Assisted living residents can get help with ADLs and self-administering medicine.
 Laundry, housekeeping, transportation, meals, and administrative services are usually available.
 Residents generally use outside agencies or individuals to obtain health care services.

-- medication assistance
+- medication management and assistance

-- manage and monitor health care
+- manage and monitor the healthcare

 - assistance with activities of daily living

 - regular housekeeping and laundry services